3 Months of Fall Home Decor Made Easy!

 - String together cut-out construction paper orange pumpkins the kids have made for a banner reaching one end of the mantel to the other.

-- Fill tall glass containers with colorful candy corns, pumpkins, or other favorite candy.
+- Fill tall glass containers with colorful candy corn, pumpkins, or other favorite candy.

 Flickr user Cindy Albright